awsdocs/iam-user-guide/doc_source/best-practices.md

 ## Rotate credentials regularly<a name="rotate-credentials"></a>

 Change your own passwords and access keys regularly, and make sure that all IAM users in your account do as well\.
 That way, if a password or access key is compromised without your knowledge, you limit how long the credentials can be used to access your resources\.
-You can apply a password policy to your account to require all your IAM users to rotate their passwords\.
+You can apply a custom password policy to your account to require all your IAM users to rotate their AWS Management Console passwords\.
 You can also choose how often they must do so\.

-For more information about setting a password policy in your account, see [Setting an account password policy for IAM users](id_credentials_passwords_account-policy.md)\.
+For more information about setting a custom password policy in your account, see [Setting an account password policy for IAM users](id_credentials_passwords_account-policy.md)\.

 For more information about rotating access keys for IAM users, see [Rotating access keys](id_credentials_access-keys.md#Using_RotateAccessKey)\.